 What is Supported Independent Living (SIL)?

-Challenge Community Services’ SIL services provides shared homes with 3 to 5 bedrooms and will look to place clients in accommodation with people who are of a similar age and share similar interests.
+Challenge Community Services’ SIL services provides shared homes with 3 to 5 bedrooms and will look to place clients with people who are of a similar age and share similar interests.
 It’s an opportunity to access the support you need, enjoy independence and make new friends.

 People who live in SIL receive daily support with tasks including cleaning, cooking, social and medical needs, banking, grocery shopping, attending appointments, and help with personal care (such as showering and dressing).